swingletree-oss/swingletree/docs/_docs/plugins/nebula.md

 ## Sending a metrics report to Swingletree

+This plugin sends its data using the Nebula [Gradle Metrics Plugin][gradle-metrics].
+Yoke CLI is not required to send reports.

 The Nebula webhook is published when the Nebula Plugin is enabled.
 It accepts a Nebula Gradle Metrics Plugin report as a payload and needs some additional http headers to link the report to a GitHub repository: